tylerkkp/tylerkkp.github.io/_posts/2020-09-15-testing-google-colaboratory.markdown

 ### Github Gist

 Conveniently, Github allows rendering of Jupyter notebooks in Gists, so I uploaded a copy of the notebook to Github, and will embed it below.
-If you are iterested in viewing the notebook on Github, it can be found [here](https://gist.github.com/tylerkkp/380a27431894e464adfa22b0ede8dbe2)
+If you are interested in viewing the notebook on Github, it can be found [here](https://gist.github.com/tylerkkp/380a27431894e464adfa22b0ede8dbe2)

 {% gist 380a27431894e464adfa22b0ede8dbe2 %}